JiriKursky/Custom_components/README.md

 1. Create sub-folder *turnoffon* in folder *config/custom_components* and simply copy files
 2. Change your *configuration.yaml*.
 Platform *turnoffon*

-> Basically app check intervals each minutesProgram se chová tak, že v definovaný interval volá každou minutu službu *turn_on*, mimo něj *turn_off*.

 Exapmle of turn_on/turn_of of filtration in intervals:
 10:20 - 20 minutes
 17:00 - 20:50

 In these intervals will each minute calling service *turn_on* - *input_boolean.filtration".
 Outside then *turn_off*.

-This helps with restart of HA etc.
+You can stop calling with condition explained below or with state = 'off' of parent entity.

 Add to your *configuration.yaml*
 ```yaml